Iris Network Sign

 The Iris Network Board is committed to helping people with vision impairment and blindness

-Pauline Lamontagne, Chair
+Pauline Lamontagne, Vice Chair

-Pauline, a retired attorney, The Iris Network Board and Chair of the Consumer Advisory Committee.
+Pauline, a retired public service attorney, is The Iris Network Board Vice Chair and serves as a member of our Executive Committee, Finance Committee, Governance Committee and Program Services Committee.
 She graduated from the University of Maine at Farmington where she majored in rehabilitation work and graduated magna cum laude.
 She was the first legally blind student to graduate from the University of Maine’s School of Law in 1984.
 She became a licensed Maine attorney in 1985.
 Now retired from the State of Maine, she is an active volunteer.
 She isn’t new to The Iris Network as she previously served on its board from 1985-1994.
-At present, she also serves as Guide Dog Users Inc.’s (GDUI’s) affiliates’ liaison and on its Board and on the Advocacy and Legislative subcommittee, as well as serving as President of Pine Tree Guide Dog Users (PTGDU), and as one of the community representatives on Maine’s Assistive Technology Advisory Committee and on Maine’s Information Technology Accessibility Committee.
+At present, she is a member of the Guide Dog Users Inc.’s (GDUI’s) Advocacy and Legislative subcommittee, as well as Vice President of Pine Tree Guide Dog Users (PTGDU).
+She is a community member of the Maine’s Assistive Technology Advisory Committee, and a community member of Maine’s Information Technology Accessibility Committee.
+She also serves on the Our Lady of Hope’s Social Justice and Peace Committee.
 Pauline was born legally blind due to ROP (Retinopathy of prematurity), and in her mid-sixties lost the remainder of her eyesight.
-She joined The Iris Network’s Consumer Advisory Committee because she wanted to voice the needs of people of all ages with vision impairment or blindness and have services provided not only in their homes but also in the community so that they have the opportunity to participate in all aspects of life.
+She joined The Iris Network because she wanted to voice the needs of people of all ages with vision impairment or blindness and have services provided not only in their homes but also in the community so that they have the opportunity to participate in all aspects of life.

 Andrew B. MacLean, Secretary